 Wallkill in Ulster County, New York — The American Northeast (Mid-Atlantic)

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Riverside Farm (approx. 2.4 miles away); Walden House (approx. 3.1 miles away); Smith Homestead (approx. 4.7 miles away); Washington’s Headquarters (approx. 5.2 miles away); Newburgh Area (approx. 5.2 miles away); a different marker also named Washington’s Headquarters Newburgh Area (approx. 5.6 miles away); Mastadon Dig 1800 (approx. 5.9 miles away).
+At least 5 other markers are within 5 miles of this marker, measured as the crow flies.
+Newburgh Area (a few steps from this marker); a different marker also named Newburgh Area (approx. 1.1 miles away); a different marker also named Washington’s Headquarters (approx. 1.1 miles away); Thomas Machin’s Mint (approx. 3.6 miles away); Historical Site (approx. 4.3 miles away).

 Credits.
-This page was last revised on April 29, 2019.
-This page originally submitted on April 26, 2019, by Deryn Pomeroy of Syracuse, New York.
-This page has been viewed 36 times since then.
-Photos: 1, 2. submitted on April 26, 2019, by Deryn Pomeroy of Syracuse, New York. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on November 28, 2019.
+It was originally submitted on May 31, 2006, by Tom Fuchs of Greenbelt, Maryland.
+This page has been viewed 1,909 times since then and 21 times this year.
+Photos: 1, 2. submitted on May 31, 2006, by Tom Fuchs of Greenbelt, Maryland.
+3, 4. submitted on March 24, 2012, by Howard C. Ohlhous of Duanesburg, New York. • J. J. Prats was the editor who published this page.